danhetrick/perl-ircd/README.md

 # Configuration

-Raven IRCd configuration files are written in [XML](https://en.wikipedia.org/wiki/XML), and have several useful features.
+**Raven IRCd** configuration files are written in [XML](https://en.wikipedia.org/wiki/XML), and have several useful features.
 All server configuration is done through one or more XML configuration files; the default configuration file is named `ircd.xml`, and is located in the **config** directory.

-All configuration elements can be set in any configuration file loaded by Raven IRCd, and do not have to be in `ircd.xml`.
-Raven IRCd can also start without a configuration file; if the configuration file does not exist or can't be found, Raven IRCd is loaded with default settings, opening a listening port on 6667 and allowing clients from any host to connect.
+All configuration elements can be set in any configuration file loaded by **Raven IRCd**, and do not have to be in `ircd.xml`. **Raven IRCd** can also start without a configuration file; if the configuration file does not exist or can't be found, **Raven IRCd** is loaded with default settings, opening a listening port on 6667 and allowing clients from any host to connect.

 ## Default settings